CurryEleison/workdocs-disaster-recovery/README.md

 - [ ] Nice simplified report of restore runs
 - [x] Think about optimal amount of parallel threads
 - [x] Add chunked directory walking to parallel workloads
 - [x] Figure out way to update .folderinfo when new folders are present
--     - head .folderinfo for last mod date and compare against newest folder mod date
+      - HEAD .folderinfo for last mod date and compare against newest folder mod date
--     - We are here accepting that _deleting_ a folder won't update the .folderinfo
+      - We are here accepting that _deleting_ a folder won't update the .folderinfo
 - [x] Start work on restore
 - [x] Implement --verbose flag and do logging to stdout/stderr
 - [x] Implement skipping of restore actions if file with same name/date/size already exists